Are my dependents eligible?

 Eligible children include children of any age with a developmental or physical disability that leaves them incapable of self-sustaining employment and chiefly dependent upon the subscriber for support and ongoing care.
 Their condition must have occurred before they turned age 26.

-When enrolling these dependents, you must provide proof of the disability and proof the condition occurred before age 26.
+When enrolling these dependents, you must provide proof of the disability, dependency, and proof the condition occurred before age 26.

-If you die, your dependents (a spouse, state-registered domestic partner, or dependent child) will lose their eligibility toward PEBB benefits.
+If you die, your dependents (a spouse, SRDP, or dependent child) will lose their eligibility for the employer-contribution toward PEBB benefits.
 They may be eligible to enroll or defer enrollment in PEBB retiree insurance coverage as your survivor.
 Learn about their options.

 Revised Code of Washington (RCW) and Washington Administrative Code (WAC) are the official rules used for PEBB Program eligibility.